MicrosoftDocs/fabric-docs/docs/get-started/direct-lake-create-lakehouse.md

 ---
 title: Learn how to create a lakehouse for Direct Lake in Microsoft Fabric
-description: Describes how to create a Llkehouse for Direct Lake in Microsoft Fabric.
+description: Describes how to create a lakehouse for Direct Lake in Microsoft Fabric.
 author: kfollis
 ms.author: kfollis
 ms.reviewer: ''